 Its skipper-of-the-day Patrick here with the happenings on Argo for day 9 of our voyage.
-This morning we shook off the grogginess from our first night on anchor watch (for all but the lucky 8 who were off last night).
+This morning we shook off the grogginess from our first night on anchor watch (for all but the lucky eight who were off last night).
 In the morning, there was thick fog and some light rain, so we had breakfast downstairs in the saloon.
-Afterwards, we were briefed on emergency procedures and then had some free time until lunch.
+Afterward, we were briefed on emergency procedures and then had some free time until lunch.
 As we still needed the new radar unit, we ended up having to wait for the fog to clear (so the dinghy could safely navigate into Cape Town and then back to Argo by sight).
 The fog remained through lunch and Seamanship class, before finally clearing at around 3:00 in the afternoon.
 Ben and Lindsay quickly hopped in the dinghy and motored off to pick up the radar, while the rest of us practiced raising the mainsail.
-We then brought the sail down, before having wraps for dinner and Oceanography class in the evening.
+We then brought the sail down before having wraps for dinner and Oceanography class in the evening.
 As I write, Ben and Dan are installing the new radar unit, and we should be good to get underway tomorrow morning.

 From Argo with love,

 Related VoyageView All Voyages

 Experience true hands-on education when you and your crew round the Cape of Good Hope and navigate your floating campus north to the warm waters of the Caribbean.
 The open ocean will become a second home and you’ll explore destinations few people have even heard of during this epic expedition.View Details